-In the larger waveform, you can clearly see the waveforms for the separate breaths, and also the ambient room sound that was picked up by the microphones.
+In the larger waveform, you can clearly see the waveforms for the separate breaths and the ambient room sound that was picked up by the microphones.
 In the next lesson, you'll use room sound (room tone) to fill the gaps between the dialogue clips.
 For now, let's focus on fixing those breath sounds.

-- 8 Hide the Inspector. - 9 Mark a new playback range from 01:01:08:00 to 01:01:10:00.
-This range cuts off the dialogue, but makes it easier to focus on the breaths between words. - The breath sound at the end of the lime-colored clip represents a fairly large increase in the waveform, so you should be able to trim it just by using the waveform as a visual guide.
-Keep in mind that Philip is off-screen at this point, so there's no reason to include this breath, just the sound of him moving across the room. - 10 Move the playhead just before Philip's breath sound at 01:01:08:15. - 11 Trim the tail of the lime clip to the playhead.
+- 6 Mark a new playback range from 01:01:08:00 to 01:01:10:00.
+This range cuts off the dialogue but makes it easier to focus on the breaths between words. - The breath sound at the end of the lime-colored clip represents a fairly large increase in the waveform, so you should be able to trim it just by using the waveform as a visual guide.
+Keep in mind that Philip is off-screen at this point, so there's no reason to include this breath, just the sound of him moving across the room. - 7 Move the playhead just before Philip's breath sound at 01:01:08:15. - 8 Trim the tail of the lime clip to the playhead.

-- 12 Listen to the play range. - 13 On the lime-colored clip, double-click the volume overlay on the lime clip to reset it. - 14 Press R to enter Range Selection mode.
+- 9 Listen to the play range.

+Pight click the lime colored clip and choose Track - Right-click the lime-colored clip and choose Track Waveform Zoom > Reset Zoom All Tracks to reset it. - 10 Press R to enter Range Selection mode.
+Click any empty space in the timeline to clear the timeline marks.
 Then, click the lime clip to mark that clip for playback.
-Press A to enter standard Selection mode. - 15 Listen to the green clip.
-When you are finished, press Option-X (macOS) or Alt-X (Windows) to clear the in and out points.

-The end of the lime clip sounds much better with the removal of the partial breath.
+Press A to enter standard Selection mode. - 11 Listen to the green clip.
+When you are finished, press Option-X (macOS) or Alt-X (Windows) to clear the in and out points. - The end of the lime clip sounds much better with the removal of the partial breath.

-Scrubbing Audio at the Sample Level using Loop Jog
+Scrubbing Audio at the Sample Level Using Loop Jog